DiffSketcher: Text Guided Vector Sketch Synthesis through Latent Diffusion Models: Introduction

-Recent breakthroughs in text-to-image generation have been driven by diffusion models~\cite{GLIDE_2022_nichol,DALLE2_2022_ramesh,ldm_2022_Rombach,imagen_2022_saharia} trained on billions of image-text pairs~\cite{laion_schuhmann_2022}.
-These models, conditioned on text, now support high-fidelity, diverse, and controllable image synthesis.
-Nonetheless, the present text-to-image diffusion models cannot produce highly abstract and vectorized free-hand sketches (as shown in Fig.~\ref{fig:more_results}).
-We draw inspiration from the highly effective text-to-image diffusion models and image-conditioned sketch generators to build a bridge between two fundamental forms of human expression, namely text and free-hand sketches, resulting in the development of our proposed text-to-sketch generator.
+Concurrently, text-to-image generation has witnessed remarkable breakthroughs driven by diffusion models~\cite{GLIDE_2022_nichol,DALLE2_2022_ramesh,ldm_2022_Rombach,imagen_2022_saharia} trained on massive image-text datasets~\cite{laion_schuhmann_2022}.
+While these models excel at high-fidelity, controllable image synthesis, they struggle to natively produce highly abstract and \textit{vectorized} free-hand sketches (as shown in Fig.~\ref{fig:more_results}).
+Inspired by the success of text-to-image diffusion models and image-conditioned sketch generators, we aim to build a bridge between these two fundamental forms of human expression.

-In this work, we present DiffSketcher, an algorithm that can synthesize novel and high-quality free-hand vector sketches based on natural language text input.
-DiffSketcher does not require any text-to-sketch training pairs or large datasets of sketches.
-Instead, with the guidance of a pretrained diffusion model~\cite{ldm_2022_Rombach}, we define a sketch as a set of Bézier curves and optimize the curves' parameters through a differentiable rasterizer~\cite{Li_2020_diffvg}.
-The key idea behind DiffSketcher is to transfer the prior knowledge from text-to-image generation model into the differentiable rasterizer.
-This allows the optimization of text-guided sketches with semantic consistency, ensuring that the final output sketches are coherent and aligned with their corresponding text inputs.
-However, it is a non-trivial task to fully leverage the pre-trained diffusion model to efficiently generate high-quality free-hand sketches for both simple objects and complex scenes.
+In this work, we present \textit{DiffSketcher}, a novel algorithm capable of synthesizing high-quality, free-hand vector sketches directly from natural language prompts.
+Crucially, \textit{DiffSketcher} operates without the need for text-sketch paired data or large sketch datasets.
+Instead, we define a sketch as a set of parametric Bézier curves and optimize them through a differentiable rasterizer~\cite{Li_2020_diffvg}, guided by a pre-trained text-to-image diffusion model~\cite{ldm_2022_Rombach}.
+The core idea is to distill the rich prior knowledge of a raster-level diffusion model into the vector optimization process.
+This ensures that the generated sketches are semantically coherent and strictly aligned with the text prompts.
+However, fully harnessing this diffusion prior to efficiently generate both simple objects and complex scenes poses a non-trivial challenge.